dogweather/forkful/content/en/google-apps-script/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?

-Debugging in Google Apps Script (GAS) involves the process of identifying and removing errors from scripts intended to automate Google Apps or build web applications.
-Programmers debug to ensure their code executes as expected, enhancing reliability and performance in applications.

 ## How to:
 Google Apps Script provides a built-in debugger within the Apps Script Editor to help troubleshoot scripts.
 Here's how to initiate and use the debugger:

 1. **Open your script in the Apps Script Editor.**